 Implementation will take three to four years for each high school.
 Masonic Homes is paired with Seneca High School and Waggener High School.

 By connecting high schools to business and community partners, the Academy model aligns education and workforce development needs to better prepare students for postsecondary and career success.

 “Our business partners are working one-on-one with the Academies of Louisville to transform education, strengthen economic development and increase community prosperity for all of us,” said JCPS Superintendent Marty Pollio when the initiative was announced, adding that “what happens in our classrooms today impacts what happens in our world tomorrow.”

 Academies are small learning communities focused on the careers and industries that strengthen the local economy.
 For years, students have asked “Why am I learning this?”
 The Academy model answers that question by connecting education today to the needs and expectations of our world tomorrow.

 Women in Leadership

-Already, 85 percent of Masonic Communities employees are women, and more than half of management employees are women, he noted.
-Women are also the primary decision makers for selecting nearly all Masonic Communities services including aging care, child care and health care services.
+Already, 85 percent of Masonic Homes employees are women, and more than half of management employees are women, he noted.
+Women are also the primary decision makers for selecting nearly all Masonic Homes services including aging care, child care and health care services.

-Nominations were based on supervisor recommendation, commitment to Masonic Communities values and the potential to become a mentor to other employees.
-The leadership program utilizes community and business leaders, local executive coaches and Masonic Communities corporate leaders to conduct each session.
-Sessions focus on developing greater awareness of participants’ leadership style, gaining a deeper understanding of the Masonic Communities business position and industry challenges, and forming connections among company leaders.
+Nominations were based on supervisor recommendation, commitment to Masonic Homes values and the potential to become a mentor to other employees.
+The leadership program utilizes community and business leaders, local executive coaches and Masonic Homes corporate leaders to conduct each session.
+Sessions focus on developing greater awareness of participants’ leadership style, gaining a deeper understanding of the Masonic Homes business position and industry challenges, and forming connections among company leaders.